 Although periodontal pathogens present in failing implants are similar to those found in various other forms of periodontal disease, surprisingly, there is no accepted or well-established treatment protocol for peri-implantitis.

-It is known, however, that this problem affects approximately 10% of implants and 20% of patients during a 5-10 year period after implant placement, and that figure is steadily growing.
+It is known, however, that this problem affects approximately 10% of implants and 20% of patients during a 5 to 10 year period after implant placement, and that figure is steadily growing.

-Management of the problem is not always as straightforward because it caused and influenced by a variety of factors, which include:
+Management of the problem is not always straightforward because it's caused and influenced by a variety of factors, which include:

 - Poor oral hygiene

 - Lack of attached periodontal tissues around implants

 - Poor quality of the bone into which the implant has been placed

 - Heavy smoking and/or drinking

 - Certain types of host factors, such as diabetes